lilianweng/lil-log/_posts/2017-07-08-predict-stock-prices-using-RNN-part-1.md

 date: 2017-07-08 09:18:00
 ---

 > This post is a tutorial for how to build a recurrent neural network using Tensorflow to predict stock market prices.
+Part 1 focuses on the prediction of S&P 500 index.
 The full working code is available in [github.com/lilianweng/stock-rnn](https://github.com/lilianweng/stock-rnn).

 <!--more-->

 This is a tutorial for how to build a recurrent neural network using Tensorflow to predict stock market prices.
 The full working code is available in [github.com/lilianweng/stock-rnn](https://github.com/lilianweng/stock-rnn).
 If you don't know what is recurrent neural network or LSTM cell, feel free to check [my previous post]({% post_url 2017-07-01-an-overview-of-deep-learning %}#recurrent-neural-network).

+{: class="table-of-content"}
+* TOC
+{:toc}

+## Overview of Existing Tutorials

 There are many tutorials on the Internet, like:
 - [A noob's guide to implementing RNN-LSTM using Tensorflow](http://monik.in/a-noobs-guide-to-implementing-rnn-lstm-using-tensorflow/)